cornell-zhang/catalyst2018/lab2/README.md

 ### Part 2.
 Robotic Behaviors
 In this section, you will leverage all that you learned in the previous parts to implement various behaviors for your robot.
 This will lead up to writing the code that will allow the robot navigate through a maze and locate a certain target.
 Part A requires you to implement behavior that will make the robot move forward and stop when it hits something.
 In Part B, you will build off the previous part and allow the robot to display a wandering-to-target behavior.
 Lastly, you will combine the previous two parts and make the robot spin in a circle when it has reached the target.
 You will ultimately be building a finite-state algorithm (FSM) in your program.
 An algorithm is a step-by-step procedure that implements an application.
 In this case, our application is to control a robot to navigate an environment in search of a target.
 A finite-state machine algorithm, in particular, utilizes a set of states and state transititions.
 Our robots will control its motors based on what state it is in and determine when to transitition to a different state based on the sensor data it recieves.

 The figure below illustrates the specific FSM we will be using.
-The robot first starts in the FWD, forward, state, where it only moves forward.
+The robot first starts in the FWD state, where it only moves forward.
 The robot stays in that state unless one of two events occur: the robot senses an obstacle using its mechanical bump switches or the robot senses the target using its grayscale sensor.
 If the robot senses an obstacle, it will move into the REV state, where it will move backward for a fixed amount of time.
 It will then transition to the ROT state, where it rotates for a fixed amount of time.
-This will allow the robot to first back away from an obstacle and then rotate in a different direction before procedding.
+This will allow the robot to first back away from an obstacle and then rotate in a different direction before proceeding.
 It will then transition back to the FWD state and continue in a different direction.
 If the robot senses the target, it will transition to the TGT state, where it will spin in a circle to indicate that it has successfully found the target.
 It then will transition to the STOP state.

 <figure>
     <img src="https://github.com/cornell-zhang/catalyst2018/blob/master/lab2/figures/FSM_Algorithm.png" width="600">